-A virtual office is a business service that enables business owners to have a presence in a professional business premises without the need to pay rent for actual space in that building.
+A virtual office in the UK is a business service that enables business owners to have a presence in a professional business premises without the need to pay rent for actual space in that building.
 Virtual offices permit business owners based at other locations (usually their home address) to have permitted use of their virtual property address on their business stationery, website, company vehicles and marketing material as if they are physically based at that location in return for a monthly or annual fee.

 Virtual office fee’s are extremely low in comparison to renting physical space.
 It allows business owners to work remotely, usually from home or other satellite location that they may wish to keep confidential from their clients and associates but to maintain a professional image by publicising their business address as the virtual office address they subscribe to.

 A virtual office enables businesses to have many of the benefits of a physical office but without any actual space or desks within the premises.
 Virtual offices provide the use of pay by the day, hot desks, meeting rooms on a per hour basis, mail forwarding services, virtual admin and reception services, call answering services and virtual phone numbers.

 What are the benefits of a Virtual Office?

 There are many benefits to having a virtual office.
 These benefits include:

 - A business postal address – this gives businesses a more prestigious image than they might otherwise have if they used their real address which may be their home address, i.e. ‘Flat 3, Meadow Apartment Building, Lenten Close, Congleton, CW12 4AB’.

 - A virtual receptionist – this helps if you are arranging meetings in and around your virtual office, because it makes that virtual office seem a little less virtual to your clients and associates.